GyVn87/Charm-Rebalanced-Mod/README.md

 ***At this point, I really wonder why all Liveblood-related charms are so weird.
 This charm is not a exception.
 I do think that these changes would make the charm more fun to use.***
 ## Hiveblood
 - Notch cost: 4 => 2.
-- Regeneration rate: 10s
-- Focus no longer cancels regeneration
+- Focus no longer interrupts regeneration
-- Its behavior with Joni's Blessing is not changed.

-***I just hate when Focus interrupt the regeneration, which is pretty annoying***
+***I just hate when Focus interrupts regeneration, which is pretty annoying***
 ## Spore Shroom
 - Spore damage: 3x Nail Damage
 - Its damage can now be boosted by Shaman Stone